 \end{proof}

 We now control the number of clique vertices any non-clique vertex is connected to. \begin{lemma} Let $G = (V,E) = \G(n, \frac{1}{2},k)$, and let $d$ be the maximum number of clique vertices connected to a non-clique vertex.
-Then $\Prob(d \geq \frac{2k}{3}) \leq n \exp\left(\frac{-k}{54}\right)$ \end{lemma} \begin{proof} A Chernoff bound (Lemma~\ref{lem:chernoff}) shows that any given non-clique vertex has is connected to more than $\frac{2k}{3}$ clique vertices with probability at most $\exp\left(\frac{-k}{54}\right)$ and a union bound over the at most $n$ non-clique vertices then finished the proof. \end{proof}
+Then $\Prob(d \geq \frac{2k}{3}) \leq n \exp\left(\frac{-k}{54}\right)$ \end{lemma} \begin{proof} A Chernoff bound (Lemma~\ref{lem:chernoff}) shows that any given non-clique vertex is connected to more than $\frac{2k}{3}$ clique vertices with probability at most $\exp\left(\frac{-k}{54}\right)$.
+A union bound over the at most $n$ non-clique vertices finishes the proof. \end{proof}